WebOfTrust/WOT-terms/docs/How we did/label-content-and-alert-changes.md

 In the tab `LabelContent` in WOT-terms [Google sheet](https://docs.google.com/spreadsheets/d/18IUa-1NSJ_8Tz_2D-VSuSQa_yf3ES1s_hovitm3Clvc/edit#gid=378513351) we find instructions and tests on:
 1. how to scrape sources
 2. how to modify the sources
+   - column `ourid` delivers the bidirectional link between the content and its labelling recipe in one row of the `WOT-terms` `LabelContent` tab
+   - We create a Data attribute for this: `<div data-ourid=23612 ..`

 3. where to put the resulting sources
 4. how to present the sources in Docusaurus